2 Dead, 12 Injured After Mass Shooting At House Party Near Bridgeton, New Jersey

 “Nobody knows when someone’s going to come out of the woods with a gun,” Byrd said.
 He did not have any details about the shooting.

-In a statement, Gov. Murphy expressed gratitude for the efforts of law enforcement and first responders while condemning the violence.
+In a statement released Sunday, Gov. Murphy expressed gratitude for the efforts of law enforcement and first responders while condemning the violence.

 — The Associated Press contributed to this report.